-Ju (In eriod from ly 22, 2016 aception) to cember 31, 2016 Cash flows from operating activities: Net loss \$ (2,187,758) Adjustments to reconcile net loss to net cash used in operating activities: Change in fair value of conversion feature (1,385) Stock based compensation 1,105,769 Realized loss on available-for-sale securities 16,406 Depreciation 390 Changes in operating assets and liabilities, net of effects of reverse recapitalization: (11=000) Prepayments and other current assets (117,830) Accounts payable 116,171 Accrued expenses (69,676) Net cash used in operating activities (1,137,913) Cash flows from investing activities: 0.1= 0=1 Proceeds received from sales of available-for-sale securities 947,351 Website development costs and other fixed assets (408,819) Purchases of intangible assets (20,000) Net cash provided by investing activities 518,532 Cash flows from financing activities: 2.052 Proceeds from issuances of common stock of Subsidiary 2,952 Cash acquired upon reverse recapitalization 479,624 Cash received from Parent prior to reverse recapitalization 735,099 Proceeds from shareholder loan 35,000 Repayment of shareholder loan (35,000) Net cash provided by financing activities 1,217,675 - 22 -24 Net increase in cash 598,294 Cash at beginning of period Cash at end of period \$ 598,294 Supplemental disclosures of noncash investing and financing activities: Reclassification of stock-based compensation to website development costs \$ 139,375 See accompanying notes to consolidated financial statements theMaven, Inc. and Subsidiary Notes to Consolidated Financial Statements Period from July 22, 2016 (Inception) to December 31, 2016 theMaven, Inc. ("Parent") and theMaven Network, Inc. ("Subsidiary") (collectively "theMaven" or the "Company") are developing an exclusive network of professionally managed online media channels, with an underlying technology platform.
+Period from July 22, 2016 (Inception) to December 31, 2016 Cash flows from operating activities: Net loss \$ (2,187,758) Adjustments to reconcile net loss to net cash used in operating activities: Change in fair value of conversion feature (1,385) Stock based compensation 1,105,769 Realized loss on available-for-sale securities 16,406 Depreciation 390 Changes in operating assets and liabilities, net of effects of reverse recapitalization: Prepayments and other current assets (117,830) Accounts payable 116,171 Accrued expenses (69,676) Net cash used in operating activities (1,137,913) Cash flows from investing activities: Proceeds received from sales of available-for-sale securities 947,351 Website development costs and other fixed assets (408,819) Purchases of intangible assets (20,000) Net cash provided by investing activities 518,532 Cash flows from financing activities: Proceeds from issuances of common stock of Subsidiary 2,952 Cash acquired upon reverse recapitalization 479,624 Cash received from Parent prior to reverse recapitalization 735,099 Proceeds from shareholder loan 35,000 Repayment of shareholder loan (35,000) Net cash provided by financing activities 1,217,675 Net increase in cash 598,294 Cash at beginning of period - Cash at end of period \$ 598,294 Ψ 330,234 Supplemental disclosures of noncash investing and financing activities: Reclassification of stock-based compensation to website development costs \$ 139,375 Reclassification of stock-based compensation to website development costs φ 135,373 See accompanying notes to consolidated financial statements oce accompanying notes to consolidated financial statements theMaven, Inc. and Subsidiary Notes to Consolidated Financial Statements Period from July 22, 2016 (Inception) to December 31, 2016 theMaven, Inc. ("Parent") and theMaven Network, Inc. ("Subsidiary") (collectively "theMaven" or the "Company") are developing an exclusive network of professionally managed online media channels, with an underlying technology platform.
 Each channel will be operated by a "invite only" "Channel Partner" drawn from subject matter experts, reporters, group evangelists and social leaders.
 Channel Partners will publish content and oversee an online community for their respective channels, leveraging a proprietary, socially-driven, mobile-enabled, video-focused technology platform to engage niche audiences within a single network.